Marine Conservation Project

 - Bird and/or monkey sanctuary

-There are three bedrooms for the volunteers and three bathrooms.
+There are two bedrooms for the volunteers and two bathrooms.
 Rooms can accomodate 1 to 4 volunteers depending on the number.
 Dinners are cooked from Monday to Friday and volunteers have plenty of food to cook for the other meals.

 Wifi is available at the house and laundry can be done for you.